yysun/ba-assistant/README.md

 - [x] beautigy the header tabs like 'User Story Map'
 - [x] display the document content in the right panel when header tabs are clicked
 - [x] auto save the document when user switch to another tab
-- [x] add a 'Generate' button to the right panel besides the title, align to right
+- [x] add a 'Generate' button to combine the ideas with the match prompt
+- [X] add a copy icon button to copy the text area content to the clipboard
-  - [ ]  the 'Generate' button should load prompts and generate the document using the match prompt
+- [ ]